A dog can lose a leg and still live a full, joyful, tail-wagging life — but the first few months of care make all the difference.

 The First 72 Hours at Home

 This window is the most intense.
 Your dog will likely be groggy from anesthesia, uncomfortable, and confused.
-What helped us most:
+What helped owners I’ve spoken with most:

 • Confine to one room: Don’t let them navigate stairs or jump.
 A playpen or a baby-gated room gives them space without giving them access to danger.